 Design: A Plus

 The way Wunderlist is designed is something special.
-In a world where the design elements are getting flatter and one-dimensional (think of Windows’s redesigned logo), Wunderlist embraces simplicity whilst bringing some really aesthetic appeal to the whole app.
+In a world where the design elements are getting flattered and one-dimensional (think of Windows’s redesigned logo), Wunderlist embraces simplicity whilst bringing some really aesthetic appeal to the whole app.
 The backgrounds are what I liked the most besides the ease with which I could learn to use the app.

 What It Could’ve Had

-And of course, Google sync.
+And of course, Google Sync.

 The app’s pretty good and if you’re not as much bothered about syncing them to an account that you have elsewhere, Wunderlist is a pretty good app for task lists.